 “People feel exposed on their release from prison.
 They are susceptible and at risk of being drawn back into their old ways of life.
 For many, it’s the only way of living they know.
 I know from personal experience that those first few hours are vital in reducing the risk of re-offending because you can soon become exposed to your old contacts and then you find yourself back in the offending trap.

 The work we do is making a huge difference.
-We are doing great work with London Councils, Probation Services, as well as many others.
+We are doing great work with London Councils, as well as other organisations such as BITC and Community Payback (London).
 But there’s still much more we can do.
-We will soon be launching a thorough evaluation of our work, proving our social impact – contact us if you want to know more about this.”
+We have completed a thorough evaluation of our work, proving our social impact – contact us if you want to know more about this.”

 WORLD LEADERS IN SOCIAL INNOVATION